george-hawkins/esp32-setup-material/docs/NOTES.md

 The intention is that the frontend created here is served out by the same server that provides the backend with which it communicates (using [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)).

-However during development it's more convenient to have a separate test-server running as the backend (as described in the main [`README`](../README.md)).
+However, during development, it's more convenient to have a separate test-server running as the backend (as described in the main [`README`](../README.md)).

 This is achieved by adding [`src/proxy.conf.json`](../src/proxy.conf.json) and adding a `proxyConfig` entry to [`angular.json`](../angular.json) as described in the ["Proxying to a backend server"](https://angular.io/guide/build#proxying-to-a-backend-server) section of the Angular development workflow guide.